 Troubleshooting common issues

-- Using cold ingredients: they can cause the batter to not mix well and be lumpy.
-Using ingredients at room temperature is important unless otherwise specified in the recipe.
+Using cold ingredients can cause the batter to not mix well and be lumpy.
+Using ingredients at room temperature is essential unless otherwise specified in the recipe.

 Related recipes you might like: